 I continue to clean up my huge archive.
 I often delete old silly content, but this topic is still valid.
 You are shocked if you carry a large credit card balance and make only minimum payments.
 Look for how long it will take to pay off the balance (it must be in your statement).
 This was initially published back in 2010.

-My current credit card balance is quite large this month due to a bunch of specific previously planned expenses (and a couple that we hadn’t planned).
-The bill will be paid on time, so there is not too much worry about starting a cycle of credit card interest charges (at least that is my plan, unless I forget to pay on time).
+My current credit card balance is relatively large this month due to several specific previously planned expenses (and a couple that we hadn’t planned).
+The bill will be paid on time, so there is not too much worry about starting a cycle of credit card interest charges (at least that is my plan unless I forget to pay on time).

 Having wandered through the wonderland of spending, I tripped across the following sentence:

-Holy Calendars Batman!!!!
-22 years?
-Aye Carumba, that is an astounding time frame.
-So my estimation if we were making this same payment that the effective yearly rate is about 22% and I’d end up paying in total about 500% of the initial amount on the credit line once all payments are made, pretty cool eh?
+19 years?
+Aye, Carumba, that is an astounding time frame.
+So my estimation if we were making this same payment that the effective yearly rate is about 20%, and I’d end up paying back 500% of the initial amount on the credit line once all payments are made, pretty cool, eh?

 The amazing things you can read on your credit card statement.